segment — refcounted bytes (L0↔L1)

 • Zero-copy fan-out — N subscribers share one buffer; delivery is N relaxed increments, no memcpy.

-• Closes M1’s lifetime gap — a decoded tlv_t borrows segment bytes via spans; the segment_ptr_t keeps them alive exactly as long as some view needs them.
+• A decoded TLV outlives its receive call — a tlv_t borrows segment bytes via spans; the segment_ptr_t keeps them alive exactly as long as some view needs them, which is what makes borrowed (zero-copy) decode safe at all.

-• No hidden allocation — the count is in the segment, so MMIO/pool/borrowed segments need no separate control block.
+• No hidden allocation — the count is in the segment, so MMIO, pool and borrowed segments need no separate control block.

-• Portable to MCUsLIBTRACER_NO_ATOMIC drops to a plain counter where there is no cross-thread sharing.
+• Portable to cores without atomicsLIBTRACER_NO_ATOMIC drops to a plain counter where the application guarantees no cross-thread sharing.

 See: backends (who creates segments), views (who holds them), and the interface map.